 Although individual groups may work on one or more parts of this cycle, it is critical that students appreciate and acquire some understanding of the entire process.
-The B2B REU program provides students an introduction to a variety of aspects of research in the sciences.
-In addition, students participate in activities that will enrich their presentation, ethics and career skills.
+The W2R REU program provides students an introduction to a variety of aspects of research in the sciences.
+In addition, students participate in activities that will enrich their communication, ethics and networking skills.
 See the Program Specifics section for more details.

-Besides offering students competitively paid summertime positions in or near their city of residence, the B2B REU program aims to:
+Besides offering students competitively paid summertime positions in or near their city of residence, the W2R REU program aims to:

 - connect community college students to their local university community